nrwl/nx/docs/react/guides/cli.md

 nx affected
 ```

-You can read more about these commands in the guide about [nly rebuilding and retesting what is affected](react/guides/monorepo-affected).
+You can read more about these commands in the guide about [only rebuilding and retesting what is affected](react/guides/monorepo-affected).